 Harbouring a grudge?

-This is one area we can learn from children who are full of forgiveness and don't harbour bad feelings for very long.
+How to forgive is one area we can learn from children who are full of forgiveness and don't harbour bad feelings for very long.
 So learn to be more like a child, forgive yourself first then forgive others.

 We all make mistakes in life, it is part of learning and growing but when it comes to dealing with others who make mistakes that affect us in some way, we don't always have the skills to be forgiving.
 If someone makes a conscious choice to deliberately hurt or deceive you it is usually because they believe you deserve to learn a lesson, so they justify the behaviour and execute.
 The real lesson here is, you have to be a friend to have a friend and the truth is, loyalty, respect, consideration and trust have no need of forgiveness.